 We call it the “Lawless Lawmakers Theory” – and it’s been decisively rejected by experts from across the political spectrum because it would open Pandora’s Box to unlimited gerrymandering, voter suppression, and election sabotage.

-Now, we’re defending fair maps and fair elections from this desperate power grab before the Supreme Court.
-A decision is expected from the Supreme Court in June — you can read filings from Moore v.
+We defended fair maps and fair elections from this desperate power grab before the Supreme Court.
+A decision was made on June 27th from the Supreme Court. — you can read filings from Moore v.
 Harper and learn more here.

-If the Lawless Lawmakers Theory succeeds, it would allow state legislators to eliminate checks and balances, manipulate our elections, and undermine your vote.
-Your state courts, governor, or others wouldn’t be able to stop them.
+If the Lawless Lawmakers Theory had succeeded, it would have allowed state legislators to eliminate checks and balances, manipulate our elections, and undermine your vote.
+Your state courts, governor, or others wouldn’t have been able to stop them.

-A bad decision would pave the way for:
+A bad decision would’ve paved the way for: